 - Suffice to say, Code Geass makes a point of Lampshade Hanging, subverting, and playing with the expectations of the viewers when it comes to the shows it resembles.
 They outright deconstruct Lacus/Euphie, and make Lelouch much more sympathetic than Light, and make the Emperor a bit more justified than Gendo was (although your Mileage will definitely vary on one or all of those points).
 The ambiguity is what makes the show fun!

 - While it doesn't seem as prevalent in the main fandom the series's Wild Mass Guessing page spends a lot of time comparing Lelouch and Shneizel to V and Adrian Veidt.
 Lynching ITP plays with this by making Shneizel Adrian's Identical Great Grandson.

-- Rolo is a subversion, he's drawn very similar to Shinji from evangelion and he has the same VA in the english dub...
-Then he gets out of the Knightmare Frame that just finished pwning a whole rebel strikeforce, and calmly declares: I'm here to kill... zero."
+- Rolo is a subversion, he's drawn very similar to Shinji from Evangelion and he has the same VA in the English dub...
+Then he gets out of the Knightmare Frame that just finished destroying a rebel strikeforce, and calmly declares: I'm here to kill...
+Zero."

 - Lelouch and Suzaku are also frequently compared to Char and Amuro from the original Mobile Suit Gundam.
 The show has often been described as a retelling of Gundam from Char's viewpoint.